iw-tom/policies/ISO-27001/byod/readme.md

 * In the event of termination of employment, the employee must remove all company data and software owned by the company from their personal device.
 See the [Leaving Policy](../leaving/readme.md) for more details.

 ## Risks/Liabilities/Disclaimers
-* Infinity Works reserves the right to disconnect devices or disable services without notification.
+* Opus Works reserves the right to disconnect devices or disable services without notification.
 * Lost or stolen devices must be reported to the company within 24 hours so that attempts to contact are not made.
 Employees are responsible for notifying their mobile carrier immediately upon loss of a device.
 * Employees are expected to use their devices in an ethical manner at all times, and adhere to the company’s acceptable use policy as outlined above.
 * Employees are personally liable for all costs associated with their devices.
-* The employee assumes full liability for the risk of the device becoming inoperable or damaged while carrying out work for Infinity Works, e.g. by dropping the device, or the device being hacked.
+* The employee assumes full liability for the risk of the device becoming inoperable or damaged while carrying out work for Opus Works, e.g. by dropping the device, or the device being hacked.
-* Infinity Works reserves the right to take appropriate disciplinary action up to and including termination for noncompliance with this policy.
+* Opus Works reserves the right to take appropriate disciplinary action up to and including termination for noncompliance with this policy.

 [back](../README.md#a-z-policies)